Stanton become latest Yanks injury woe, likely misses opener - WHIZ News

 MARLINS 8, CARDINALS (SS) 7

-South Korean star Kwang-Hyun Kim threw two perfect innings for St. Louis in his spring debut.
+South Korean star Kwang-Hyun Kim threw two perfect innings for St. Louis in his first Grapefruit League start.
 Matt Carpenter was a late scratch with back stiffness.
 Dylan Carlson, a 2016 first-round draft pick, singled and tripled.

 CARDINALS (SS) 7, ASTROS (SS) 5